-NAMI Family-to-Family is an 11 week educational course for family, caregivers and friends of individuals living with mental illness, facilitated by a trained family member or caregiver with lived experience.
-Classes are normally offered in the Winter (January), Spring and Fall (September).
+NAMI Family-to-Family is an 9 week educational course for family, caregivers and friends of adults living with mental illness, facilitated by a trained family member or caregiver with lived experience.
+Classes are normally offered in the January, April and September of each year.

-- Designed for loved ones (over age 18) of individuals living with mental illness.
+- Designed for adult family and friends of loved ones age 18 and over living with mental illness.

 - Taught by trained family members of individuals living with mental illness.